Rohitsinghrajput28/ASLA_for_all/FI.md

 File Inclusion:
 ===
-File inclusion is a web security vulnerability in which user supplied data is include in include() without sanitization on the web application.RFI
+File inclusion is a web security vulnerability in which user supplied data is include in include() without sanitization on the web application.

 File inclusion is classified as two types: